michellezhenggogo/sentiment_analysis_production/README.md

-# sentiment_analysis
+**Sentiment Analysis from Multiple Social Media Platforms**

 This project focuses on developing a sentiment analysis system from social media posts.
 Using state-of-the-art natural language processing techniques, the system automatically identifies and categorizes the sentiment expressed within social media content.

 The code compares two distinct approaches:

 • Traditional TF-IDF + Machine Learning Models(SVM, Random Forest, XGBoost, and LightGBM)

 • Deep Learning using BERT